bdfd/bdfd/README.md

 <details>
   <summary><b>✨ More About Me</b></summary>
   <br/>
-I am a Developer with 3+ years of experience in developing applications and open-source software.
+I am a BI Developer and self-teach Software Developer with 3+ years of experience.

 And yet describe more here later on...
 Keep it update :D